-The USEA offers a variety of areas where you may make your tax deductible donation.
+The USEA offers a variety of ways to make your tax deductible donation.
 The USEA will use your donation during the current year to make eventing more safe and enjoyable.
-You can be sure that your gift will be put to the best possible use as we all work to make the eventing experience a reality for as many horse lovers as possible.
+You can be sure that your gift will be put to the best possible use.

 Workplace giving campaigns offer a convenient way to make payroll deduction contributions to the USEA.
 Such workplace giving campaigns include: The United Way Campaign; State, City, and Local Government campaigns; and other workplace giving programs.